Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 By the end of this section, you will have successfully completed the following tasks important to every developer:

--   [x] Initialize a local repository
+-   [x] Initialized a local repository
--   [x] Stage and commit files to a repository
+-   [x] Staged and committed files to a repository
--   [x] Create an online GitHub repository
+-   [x] Hosted an GitHub repository online
--   [x] Connect a local repository to an online repository
+-   [x] Connected a local repository to a cloud repository in GitHub

 **Congratulations!** 🥳🎉 You have taken your first steps towards becoming a full-fledged developer.
 If you have encountered any problems throughout the tutorial, the next section is a compilation of commonly encountered issues.